 IAS 28 - Investments in associates and joint ventures: the amendment to IAS 28 that forms part of the annual improvements to IFRS Standards Cycle 2014-2015 issued in December 2016, clarifies that when an investment in an associate or joint venture is maintained directly or indirectly by an entity that is a venture capital organization or a joint investment, trust fund or investment trust or another analogous entity, including insurance funds linked to investments, the entity may choose to measure those investments at fair value with changes in profit and loss according to IFRS 9.
 An entity shall make this election separately for each associate or joint venture at the initial recognition of the associate or joint business.
-It also makes clear that if an entity that is not in itself an investment entity has an interest in an associate or joint venture that is an investment entity, the entity when applying equity method may keep the measurement at fair value applied by that associate or joint business that is an investment entity to the participations of the associate or joint venture that is an investment entity in subsidiaries.
-This choice is made separately for each associate or joint venture is initially recognized; b) the associated investment or joint venture becomes an investment entity; and c) the associated investment entity or joint venture becomes first a Parent.
+It also makes clear that if an entity that is not in itself an investment entity has an interest in an associate or joint venture that is an investment entity to the participations of the associate or joint venture that is an investment entity to the participations of the associate or joint venture that is an investment entity or joint venture, on the date subsequent to the date when: a) the investment in the associate or joint venture is initially recognized; b) the associated investment or joint venture becomes an investment entity; and c) the associated investment entity or joint venture becomes first a Parent.